Under the Fair Trading Act it is unlawful for a business to mislead consumers about their products or about consumers’ rights.

 If the seller is a trader, then the trader is in breach of the Fair Trading Act by misrepresenting the goods to you.
 You can point this out to the trader when you complain to them.

 If this does not satisfactorily resolve the matter, you can make a complaint to the Commerce Commission.
 They don’t act on the behalf of individuals, but they do investigate complaints relating to breaches of the Fair Trading Act and can take action against the trader.
-You can use their online complaint form or call 0800 943600.

 You’ll find more information about complaining effectively on our Complaints and Disputes pages.
 For more information about your particular situation and your rights contact your local Citizens Advice Bureau.